Europe has some spectacular opportunities for walkers.Read more...

 Game is popular in upland areas of Carinthia including the Möll Valley (Stages 1–11), there are seasonal dishes such as goose (eaten in October and November, if you’re lucky enough to be staying at Herkuleshof on Danielsberg (Stage 8) at that time), and duck is a signature dish at Metzgerwirt in Radenthein (Stage 14).
 Glockner lamb is a specialty of the upper Möll Valley, the animals having fed on a diet of alpine herbs high up the valley sides, just below the snow line.
 There’s some excellent freshwater fish – locally caught trout at Falkerthaus (Stage 15), char (de Saibling) and lake trout from the Millstätter See (Stages 12 and 14) and the Ossiacher See (Stages 19 and 20).

 In Slovenia you can try ričet, a rich, warming stew made with smoked pork and beans along with other ingredients.
 Along the Trenta and Soča valleys (Stages 23 to 36), you can feast on freshly caught trout (though what you’re served won’t be the endemic Soča trout, which is an endangered species).
-Kranjska klobasa is a local sausage from the Kranj region, made with pork, beef and bacon fat – the traditional production of which is inscribed on the UNESCO List of Intangible Cultural Heritage.
+Kranjska klobasa is a local sausage from the Kranj region, made with pork, beef and bacon fat.

 Tolminc cheese – a Slovenian speciality © Slovenian Tourist Board Archive